heroku/hatchet/README.md

 > A hash in Ruby is like a dict in python.
 It is a set of key/value pairs.
 The syntax `=>` is called a "hashrocket" and is an alternative syntax to "json" syntax for hashes.
 It is used to allow for string keys instead of symbol keys.

 - `run_multi` (Boolean): Allows you to run more than a single "one-off" dyno at a time (the `HATCHET_EXPENSIVE_MODE` env var must be set to use this feature).
 By default "free" heroku apps are restricted to only allowing one dyno to run at a time.
-You can increase this limit by scaling an application to paid application, but it will incur chages against your application:
+You can increase this limit by scaling an application to paid application, but it will incur charges against your application:

 ```ruby
 Hatchet::Runner.new("default_ruby", run_multi: true).deploy do |app|